-PHYS 113 The Science of Music
+PHYS 113 The Science of Music 3 Credits

 This course explains aspects of music in terms of physical laws and principles.
 It begins with an introduction to musical terminology and an overview of basic physics, including vibrations, resonance, and wave motion.
 It continues with a description of sound waves, and uses standing waves to analyze string, wind, and percussion instruments.
 The timbre of complex sounds, harmony, and temperaments are also discussed, as well as the ear and musical perception, and concert hall acoustics.
-Electronic music and sound recording are optional topics.
-No background in science or music is necessary.
+Electronic music is necessary.
 This course fulfills a four-credit lab science requirement when taken with the corresponding one-credit course, PHYS 112 The Science of Music Laboratory.
 Prerequisites: ENGL 092 Preparing for College Reading II and MATH 002 Preparation for College Math II or MATH 011 Introductory Algebra (formerly MATH 101) or higher, or permission of instructor.